A Guide to K-12 Education in Nebraska

 How do schools work in Nebraska?
 Who attends our schools?
 Who teaches at our schools?
 Who makes decisions about our schools?
 Who funds our schools and how?

 We decided to find out and Schools 101 was born.
 With a team of five volunteers, including a certified teacher, we researched and collected resources, read all kinds of reports, combed through Nebraska-specific data, and pulled out the most important parts to be made into an overview of K-12 education in Nebraska.

 Interested in a presentation?
 Fill out this quick form and we will be in touch with you soon

-Looking for a nonpartisan presentation about government, democracy, public policy, voting rights, and more?
-Whether you are looking for a specific topic or a general overview, the LWVNE will work with you to present the information your group is looking for.
+Looking for a nonpartisan presentation about government, democracy, voting rights, public policy or schools in Nebraska ?
+Whether you are looking for a specific topic or general overview, the LWVNE will work with you to present the information your group is interested in.

 Don’t know where to start?
 Consider one of our Nebraska specific presentations: Government 101 or Schools 101.